Skip to content

 Step 2: Jurisdiction check

-Once your application is received, a Dispute Resolution Officer will evaluate whether your dispute is covered by our service.
+Once your application is received, we will evaluate whether your dispute is covered by our service.

-If your dispute is not within our jurisdiction, we will advise you and refer you to the most appropriate agency.
-If your dispute is within our jurisdiction, your application will progress to the initial assessment phase of the dispute resolution process.
+If your dispute is not within our jurisdiction, we will refer you to the most appropriate agency.
+If your dispute is within our jurisdiction, your application will undergo an initial assessment.

 Back to top